"Red Dead Redemption 2" Horseman Challenges

 As before crashing and/or falling off your horse abolishes the time trial, and you WILL have to annoyingly restart.
 So ride hard, but carefully.

 Horseman Challenge #7: Kill 7 enemies from horseback without dismounting

-When Can You Do It: There are a few example but a GREAT chance for this is the Chapter 3 mission "An Honest Mistake".
+When You Can Do It: There are a few examples but a GREAT chance for this is the Chapter 3 mission "An Honest Mistake"

 I'm not going to argue what you prefer in weapons as much as I won't riff you for your taste in sports teams (though I probably would in the latter case).
 Everyone has their preference for dispatching enemies, but whatever yours is make sure you kill seven of them with it while you're riding.
 The above mentioned mission is a great time for this since there is a sequence where you're escaping a platoon of enemy riders.
 Well if you hang back with a rifle you can easily do this Challenge without breaking a sweat.
-In fact it's also a good mission for Weapons Expert Challenge #5 (more on that in a later article).
+In fact it's also a good mission for Weapons Expert Challenge #5.

 You MUST shoot seven enemies CONSECUTIVELY while on horseback.
 If you dismount to engage in ground combat you will reset this Challenge.